Catch Fish with

 "Fishing for Ghosts - Successful Mullet Angling"

-written with David Rigden IT'S AVAILABLE FROM - "The Medlar Press"
+written with David Rigden IT'S AVAILABLE FROM -ALSO THE NEW BOOK

 “The Second Wave”